RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

 \subsection{Errors due to Non-Idealities}

-Next, we analyze the impact of non-idealities on the computational accuracy of the vector-matrix multiplication realized on resistive crossbars.
-Toward this end, we compare the outputs of the vector-matrix multiplications obtained from HSPICE simulations of non-ideal crossbar arrays with the ideal computations (Equation~\ref{eq:equation_ideal}) and analyze the sensitivity of the error to various parameters.
+Next, we study the impact of non-idealities on the computational accuracy of the vector-matrix multiplication realized using resistive crossbars.
+To this end, we compare the outputs of vector-matrix multiplications obtained from HSPICE simulations of non-ideal crossbar arrays with the ideal computations (Equation~\ref{eq:equation_ideal}) and analyze the sensitivity of the errors to various parameters.

-We first examine how the errors incurred due to the individual non-idealities (WIRE, SENSE), combinations of non-idealities (DAC+DRIVER, WIRE+SENSE) and the cumulative effect of all non-idealities (ALL) vary with the crossbar dimension.
-Figures~\ref{fig:NI_evaluation}(b) and~\ref{fig:NI_evaluation}(c) show the errors incurred during the vector-matrix multiplication realized on crossbars, with all synaptic conductances programmed to $G_{MIN}$ and $G_{MAX}$, respectively.
+We first examine how the errors incurred due to individual non-idealities (WIRE, SENSE), combinations of non-idealities (DAC+DRIVER, WIRE+SENSE), and the cumulative effect of all non-idealities (ALL) vary with the crossbar dimension.
+Figures~\ref{fig:NI_evaluation}(b) and~\ref{fig:NI_evaluation}(c) show the errors incurred during the vector-matrix multiplication realized using crossbars, with all synaptic conductances programmed to $G_{MIN}$ and $G_{MAX}$, respectively.
 In both graphs, the Y-axis represents the error in the last ($N^{th}$) column of an NxN crossbar, and the X-axis represents the crossbar dimension (N).
-In both cases, we observe that the overall errors due to all non-idealities (ALL), as well as due to individual non-idealities, increase with the crossbar dimension.
+In both cases, we observe that the errors due to all non-idealities (ALL), individual non-idealities, and subsets of non-idealities, increase with the crossbar dimension.
 This is expected because: (i) the overall wire resistances increase with crossbar array size, (ii) the sensing resistance contribution to the overall bitline resistance increases, and (iii) the DAC non-ideality increases due to a decrease in the effective load resistance~\footnote{Higher crossbar dimensions have more columns leading to increase in parallel paths, consequently lowering the effective load resistance}.
 Further, we also observe that for smaller crossbars, the non-ideality due to DAC is predominant, whereas, for larger crossbars, the wire and sensing resistance effect becomes equally significant.